3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/winter_hols_project_outline.md

 ## FIRST WEEKEND PROJECT (2.5 DAYS)
-This assignment would be given Friday evening for students to complete over the weekend (Tic-Tac-Toe, Hangman, Pokemon Battle game, or something similar).
+This assignment would be given Friday evening for students to complete over the weekend.

 ## Meet with Partner (~5 hours)